dssg/triage/docs/sources/quickstart.md

 there's also a `train_results` schema with performance on the training set as well as feature importances, where defined).

-In a more complete modeling run, you could `audition` with jupyter notebooks to help you select the best-performing model specifications from a wide variety of options (see the [overview of model selection](https://dssg.github.io/triage/audition/audition_intro/) and [tutorial audition notebook](https://github.com/dssg/triage/blob/master/src/triage/component/audition/Audition_Tutorial.ipynb)) and `postmodeling` to delve deeper into understanding these models (see the [README](https://github.com/dssg/triage/blob/master/src/triage/component/postmodeling/contrast/README.md) and [tutorial postmodeling notebook](https://github.com/dssg/triage/blob/master/src/triage/component/postmodeling/contrast/postmodeling_tutorial.ipynb)).
+In a more complete modeling run, you could `audition` the mdoels created using jupyter notebooks to help you select the best-performing model specifications from a wide variety of options (see the [overview of model selection](https://dssg.github.io/triage/audition/audition_intro/) and [tutorial audition notebook](https://github.com/dssg/triage/blob/master/src/triage/component/audition/Audition_Tutorial.ipynb)) and `postmodeling` to delve deeper into understanding these models (see the [README](https://github.com/dssg/triage/blob/master/src/triage/component/postmodeling/contrast/README.md) and [tutorial postmodeling notebook](https://github.com/dssg/triage/blob/master/src/triage/component/postmodeling/contrast/postmodeling_tutorial.ipynb)).